 Speed Range

-While most treadmills go up to about 12mph, that’s not the case for every machine.
-Some of the smaller, budget-friendly products don’t go quite as fast.
+While most treadmills go up to about 12 miles per hour, that’s not the case for every machine.
+Some of the smaller, more budget-friendly products don’t go quite as fast.
 So, if you’re an avid runner, you may want to opt for a machine with a wider speed range.
-On the other hand, if walking workouts are your thing, you don’t need to spend more money on a machine for a wide speed range.
+On the other hand, if walking workouts are your thing, you don’t need to spend more money on a machine with a wide speed range.

 How Much Do Incline Treadmills Cost?